-A concept of an extremely modular planar manipulator composed of a single type of module was presented in 10).
-In order to make it as simple conceptually as possible, the relative states have been discretized to only two possible positions: $-\frac{\pi}{6}$ (left, encoded as 0) and $\frac{\pi}{6}$ (right, encoded as 1), but it still is considered as a hyper-redundantmanipulator (HRM 7)).
+A concept of an extremely modular planar manipulator composed of a single type of module was presented in [6].
+In order to make it as simple conceptually as possible, the relative states have been discretized to only two possible positions: $-\pi/6$ (left, encoded as 0) and $\pi/6$ (right, encoded as 1), but it still is considered as a hyper-redundantmanipulator (HRM [7]).
 This manipulator is a chain of 24 congruent modules linked together by pivot joints.
 Arm-Z manipulators have as many degrees of freedom (DOFs) as the number of units less of one.
+Figure below illustrates the way of connecting the modules together.